rayguna/photogram-ajax/README.md

 //delete the previous comments in the comments field.
 $("#<%= dom_id(@comment.photo) %>_new_comment_form #comment_body").val("");

+/*
 //refresh page: https://tecadmin.net/refresh-page-with-jquery/
 $(document).ready(function(){
    location.reload(true);
 });

+*/

 //display message in console.
 console.log("<%= @comment.body %>")
 console.log("Comment created successfully")
 ```

+TIPS: check the order of the parameters.
+If incorrect, the comment won't refresh correctly.
+If correct, the refresh page comment is no longer needed.

 ### IV.
 Abbreviations